N. S. Raja Subramani: Early life and education

 The general officer is an alumnus of the 67th course of the National Defence Academy and the 77th course of the Indian Military Academy.
 The General Officer also attended the Joint Services Command Staff College, Bracknell (UK) and National Defence College, New Delhi.
-He also holds a Master of Arts Degree from King's College, London and an M Phil in Defence Studies from Madras University.
+He later studied at King's College London and earned Master of Arts Degree from University of London and an M Phil in Defence Studies from University of Madras.

 Military career

-He was commissioned into the 8th battalion of the Garhwal Rifles (8 Garh RIF) in December 1985.
-Early in his career, he served as a Divisional officer at his alma-mater, the National Defence Academy.
-He attended the Joint Services Command and Staff College in Bracknell, United Kingdom.
-After completing the course, he returned to India and was appointed Brigade major of a mountain brigade.
-He commanded the 16th battalion, the Garhwal Rifles (16 Garh RIF) in Assam.
+He was commissioned into the 8th battalion of the Garhwal Rifles on 14 December 1985.
+In a career spanning over four decades, he has tenanted various command, staff & instructional appointments.
+He served as a Divisional officer at his alma-mater, the National Defence Academy.
+He then attended the Joint Services Command and Staff College in Bracknell, United Kingdom.
+After completing the course, he returned to India and was appointed Brigade major of a mountain brigade and later commanded the 16th battalion of the Garhwal Rifles in Assam.
 The battalion was deployed in a counter-insurgency role as part of Operation Rhino.
-For his command of 16 Garh Rif, he was awarded the Sena Medal for devotion to duty.
 He was subsequently appointed as the Defence attaché at the Embassy of India in Astana, Kazakhstan.
-In the rank of Colonel, he also served as the Assistant Military Secretary in the MS branch at Army headquarters.
-He later served as the Colonel General Staff (Operations) at Headquarters Eastern Command.
-In Jammu and Kashmir, he served as the Deputy Commander of a Rashtriya Rifles sector.
+In the rank of Colonel, he also served as the Assistant Military Secretary in the MS branch at Army headquarters, as the Colonel General Staff (Operations) at Headquarters Eastern Command and later as the Deputy Commander of a Rashtriya Rifles sector in Jammu and Kashmir.

 On promotion to the rank of Brigadier, he commanded the 168 Infantry Brigade in Samba.
-On 26 January 2015, he was awarded the Vishisht Seva Medal.
 He was then selected to attend the National Defence College in New Delhi, as part of the 55th course.
-After the course, he was appointed Deputy Director General Military Intelligence (DDGMI) at Army HQ.
-He subsequently served as the Brigadier General Staff (Operations) in the Eastern Command.
+After the course, he took charge as Deputy Director General Military Intelligence (DDGMI) at Army HQ.
+He subsequently served as the Brigadier General Staff (Operations) at Eastern Command.